 However, selling is not just about going with the highest bidder.
 All buyers are not the same.
 You need to carry out some due diligence in the values and reputation of the potential buyer.
 Even if you are completely exiting the business, you’d still want it to succeed after you leave.

 Do you think that you have the necessary knowledge to sell your business?
-Check out this free template of an agreement to sell a business and take the first step to applying what you learned from this guide.
+Check out our free template of an agreement to sell a business and take the first step to applying what you learned from this guide.
 Alternatively, you may also explore taking steps to buy a business.
-This letter of intent to buy template may be of use to you as you secure the business you are looking to acquire.
+The letter of intent to buy template may also be of use to you as you secure the business you are looking to acquire.